ivandotv/tinga/README.md

 - `level`: level set explicitly for remote logging, you can change its runtime by using `instance.getRemoteLevel()` and `instance.setRemoteLevel()`
-- `url`: url for the remote endpoint
+- `url`: URL for the remote endpoint
 - `send`: custom function to send the data
 - `processData`: You can use this function to determine what exactly and in what format you want to send. whatever is returned from this function will be passed to the `send` function as the `data` arguments.